msakuta/web-hanabi/README.md

 Implementing a game by yourself improves the understanding of the game mechanics and hopefully we can implement an AI by ourselves, which is not possible with hanabi.cards.

+## AI development

+Currently you can play against AIs, but they are very, very stupid.
+Feel free to clone the repo and edit [src/player.ts](src/player.ts) to improve the AI.

 ## Project setup
 ```
 npm install